Preparing Your Car for Fall

 Tire pressure levels can decline as the temperature goes down and your spare tire is no exception to this.
 Check its air pressure to see if it’s properly inflated.
 Also, look to see if it has rusted and use a penetrant like WD-40 to take care of the issue.
 You can add lithium grease to lubricate the tire as needed.
 You must especially clear out rust from the connectors that would link the tire up to your wheel.

 The spare tire must also match up with the other tires on your car.
-You should get a new spare in the event that you switched tires since you had that old one.
+You should get a new spare if you switched tires since you had that old one.
 Don’t forget to see if the rubber on your tire has worn out.

 Get All Brakes Checked